 Q. Does leaf litter affect pH?

-A. Yes, certain types of leaf litter, such as Indian Almond Leaves, release tannins that can lower the pH of the waterOpens in a new tab..
+A. Yes, certain types of leaf litter, such as Indian Almond Leaves, release tannins that can lower the pH of the water.
 This can be beneficial for some shrimp species but may require monitoring and adjustment to maintain the desired water conditions.

 Q. What is toxic to aquarium shrimp?